cplab/sapicore/README.md

 -------
 A project of the Computational Physiology Laboratory at Cornell University.

-- Neuromorphic algorithms by Ayon Borthakur, Roy Moyal, and Thomas Cleland.
 - Framework architecture by Matthew Einhorn and Roy Moyal.
-- Engine infrastructure and algorithms by Roy Moyal.
+- Neuromorphic algorithms by Roy Moyal, Ayon Borthakur, and Thomas Cleland.
-- Simulation and visualization tools by Roy Moyal.
+- Engine infrastructure, simulator, and visualization tools by Roy Moyal.
+- Tutorials and examples by Roy Moyal and Jeremy Forest.